-VCE Scored VET Subjects (These will contribute to your ATAR if you complete Un · · · · · · · · · · · · · · · · · · ·

-Allied Health Services

-Business to be offered on campus in 2022 (no extra fee)

-Dance

-Engineering Studies

-Hospitality

-Information Technology

-Laboratory Skills

-Media - Creative and Digital

-Music Industry Performance to be offered on campus in 2022 (no extra fee)

-Sport & Recreation to be offered on campus in 2022 (no extra fee)

-Non Scored VET Subjects (These may contribute to your ATAR as a 5 th subject wo orth 10%)

-Applied Fashion Design and Technology

-Automotive Studies (Mechanical Pre-Vocational)

-Beauty to be offered on campus in 2022 (1 year course)

-Building and Construction (Carpentry Pre-Apprenticeship)

-Early Childhood Education and Care

-Electrotechnology Studies (Pre-Vocational)

-Furniture

-Horticulture (Landscaping)

-Justice

-Plumbing (Pre-Apprenticeship)

-Salon Assist may be offered on campus in 2022 (1 year course)

-Tourism

-Visual Arts

-Warehouse Operations
+VCE Scored VET Subjects (These will contribute to your ATAR if you complete Units 3 and 4) Allied Health Services may be offered on campus in 2023 (no extra fee) Business to be offered on campus in 2023 (no extra fee) Dance Engineering Studies Hospitality Information Technology Laboratory Skills may be offered on campus in 2023 Media - Creative and Digital Music Industry Performance to be offered on campus in 2023 (no extra fee) Sport & Recreation to be offered on campus in 2023 (no extra fee) Non Scored VET Subjects (These may contribute to your ATAR as a 5th subject worth 10%) Applied Fashion Design and Technology Automotive Studies (Mechanical Pre-Vocational) Beauty to be offered on campus in 2023 (no extra fee) Building and Construction (Carpentry Pre-Apprenticeship) Early Childhood Education and Care Electrotechnology Studies (Pre-Vocational) Furniture Horticulture (Landscaping) Justice Plumbing (Pre-Apprenticeship) Salon Assist may be offered on campus in 2023 (1 year course) Tourism Visual Arts Warehouse Operations

 - Most VET courses run for 2 years that is in order for students to gain their full accreditation, they must complete the full 2 year program and satisfy all assessment and attendance requirements.
 If a student only does partial completion, their VET subject will NOT contribute to their ATAR and they will only receive a statement of attainment (statement of modules successfully passed), rather than a VET certificate. - VET Courses are run on site at the College and in partnership with Kangan Institute or Victoria University.
 Partnerships with other TAFEs or RTOs are possible and dependent on student choice and availability.
 Classes run subject to numbers.
-Students taking part in courses off campus, also Beauty and Salon Assist, are required to catch up on work missed each week. - All VET subjects will incur additional fees (2021 the fee was \$700).
+Students taking part in courses off campus, also Beauty and Salon Assist, are required to catch up on work missed each week. - All VET subjects will incur additional fees (2022 the fee was \$700).
 These are set and reviewed annually by individual course providers and are determined by the college after applying the Catholic Education Melbourne (CEM) VET Grant and other subsidies.

-Most VET subjects will incur additional fees (2021 the fee was \$700).
+Most VET subjects will incur additional fees (2022 the fee was \$700).